fahadhafizdev/learn_rive/README.md

 # flutter_learn_rive_1

-this project for learch slicing design with rive
+this project for learn slicing design with rive

 ## Getting Started